 The buyer sends some form of payment to the seller that is in excess of the price of the horse.
 The payment is a counterfeited check, cashiers check or money order.
 Before the bad check clears the sellers bank, the buyer requests that the seller send the over payment to a third party.
 This is often to a shipping company or agent.
 The payment turns out to be no good and the seller is out the overpayment.

 There are endless variations of this but basically someone is representing themselves as a horse seller.
 The buyer may have difficulty actually seeing the horse.
 The seller usually can not show the horse to the buyer for any number of reasons.
-The seller asks the buyer to pay for pay for the horse or just pay for shipping.
+The seller asks the buyer to pay for the horse or just pay for shipping.
 When the buyer pays for shipping or for the horse, the horse is not shipped and the seller can not be found.
 Often the horses are very inexpensive or are free to a good home.

 How to prevent this scam.
 Never pay for shipping or for the price of a horse until it is under your control, i.e. it is standing in your trailer.
 Never buy a horse sight unseen unless it is from an unimpeachable, reputable, seller you personally know.